-Many tablets don’t come with external keyboards.
-The 2-in-1 Productivity Laptop & Tablet by Komando does, as it’s part laptop, but many tablets, including Windows 10 tablets, make do with a Touch Keyboard that takes up part of the tablet screen.
+Many tablets don’t come with external keyboards, including Windows 10 tablets, and they instead make do with a Touch Keyboard that takes up part of the tablet screen.
 For these tablets that come with styluses, there are more options for writing than just the internal keyboard that also lets the stylus be more than a throwback to the days of Palm Pilots.

 In Windows 10, if you bring up your Touch Keyboard and tap the keyboard icon in the bottom left-hand corner, you can actually write on your screen, and predictive text will type out what you’re scribbling.
 Just tap the blank keyboard option with the pen picture to activate this function.
 Then, with your stylus, or even your finger, you can hand write notes in case you can’t access another keyboard, or if you just prefer handwritten notes that are easily shared.